 Do you ever wonder what really happens to the PET-bottles you recycle?
 In many cases, the plastics are transformed into new things.
 Here at IKEA, we make things like kitchen cabinets, storage boxes and desk screens from recycled PET-plastic.
 VINTERGATA lamp is one of the latest additions to this list.
-Each lamp shade contains plastic from 24 half-liter bottles.
-With its felted lamp shade, it spreads both light and a warming feeling - and a little bit of hope for a more sustainable world.
+Each lampshade contains plastic from 24 half-litre bottles.
+With its felted lampshade, it spreads both light and a warming feeling - and a little bit of hope for a more sustainable world.

 Recycled bottles become soft felt

 Claes and his colleagues came to think of moulded felt, which is used for our BEKANT desk with screen.

 "We saw many advantages with the felt material besides it having a soft feel.
 On the one hand, we use it already and know how to mould the material into the different shapes", explains Claes while lifting the lamp, "and on the other hand, felt is made from recycled plastic to a large extent."

 So far, 45 % of the material comes from recycled PET-bottles, while 55 % comes from new raw material.
 The reason for this is technical limitations, but Claes is convinced that the trend is heading towards a greater proportion of recycled materials.

 "So that the felt can be moulded into shape, it requires a mix of different types of fibres, and one of these is still not made from recycled PET-plastic.
 But I believe that it's only a matter of time before fibre development has caught up", says Claes.